VACLab/BiasAnalyzerCore/README.md

 - There is also an API method that enables users to compare distributions of two cohorts by calling `bias.compare_cohorts(cohort1_id, cohort2_id)` where cohort1_id and cohort2_id are integers and can be obtained from metadata of a cohort object.
 Currently, only hellinger distances between distributions of two cohorts are computed.

+- After all analysis is done, please make sure to close database connections and do necessary cleanups by calling the API method `bias.cleanup()`.